Guillawme/rfret/README.md

 7. plot the corrected FRET signal and the binding curve obtained by fitting the data.

-Optionally, the package also allows to perform steps 2 and 3 in a batch-processing mode.
+This package allows batch processing and analysis of any number of datasets at a time.

 ## Installation